sandygk/kamikaze/README.md

-# Kamikaze
+# Description
-Kamikaze is a super realistic air combat simulator.
+*kamikaze* is a super realistic air combat simulator.

 ## Boilerplate